Kannada Wedding Traditions: Rituals, Meaning & Modern Twists

 The Naandi ceremony is a prayer offered to ancestors, seeking their blessings for the wedding.
 Held one or two days before the wedding, this ritual is performed separately at both the bride's and groom's homes.
 A priest leads the family in Vedic chants invoking deceased elders, and offerings of food and water are made.
 The Naandi establishes a spiritual connection between the living celebration and the family lineage.

 On the morning of the wedding day — or the evening before — the family's kuladaiva (family deity) is worshipped in a formal puje (prayer) ceremony.
 This ritual sanctifies the home and the wedding preparations, and family members seek divine blessings for the couple's married life.
 In homes with a dedicated prayer room, the Devara Puje can be an intimate, emotionally resonant event with just the immediate family gathered.
+For example, in many homes I have visited in Malleshwaram and Jayanagar, families arrange elaborate floral decorations around the deity that rival the mandap itself.

 The main ceremony is a carefully sequenced progression from the groom's arrival to the final circumambulation of the sacred fire.
 Every step has a purpose, and understanding that purpose transforms the experience from a series of unfamiliar actions into a deeply meaningful narrative.